Norwegian cuisine: Meat

 Sodd is a traditional Norwegian soup-like meal with mutton and meatballs.
 Usually, vegetables such as potatoes or carrots are also included.

-Gryterett (also known as gryte, literally "saucepan meal") are stews with ground beef or lamb, rice (sometimes replaced with pasta), tomato, mild spices, and small amounts of other vegetables like paprika, onion, kidney beans or mushrooms.
+Gryterett (also known as gryte, literally "saucepan meal") are stews with ground beef or lamb, rice (sometimes replaced with pasta), tomato, mild spices, and small amounts of other vegetables like peppers, onion, kidney beans or mushrooms.
 The meal was popularised in the 1970s by Toro powderbag meals with often inaccurate geographical monikers (e.g. Mexican, American), but is now also found in homemade varieties.